slarmoo/.github/profile/webServices/dataServices/dataServices.md

 ➜ npm install mongodb
 ```

-With that done you then use the `MongoClient` object to make a client connection to the database server.
+With that done, you then use the `MongoClient` object to make a client connection to the database server.
 This requires a username, password, and the hostname of the database server.

 ```js
 const { MongoClient } = require('mongodb');